bd0525/new2GPR/README.md

 # Detailed study and implementation plan

 ## 1. **Fundamental Statistical Concepts**<br>
+   ### Learning Objectives:<br>
-   ### Obj: Understand the basics of statistics that are crucial for GPR.
+   	Understand the basics of statistics that are crucial for GPR.

    ### Topics:
 	Mean, variance, covariance, and correlation.